surge-synthesizer/surge-synthesizer.github.io/skin-library.md

 To install a skin:

 1. In Surge 1.9, unzip the skin, navigate to your user data folder, and place the skin in the "Skins" subfolder (if it doesn't exist, create it manually)
-2. In Surge XT, unzip the skin and drag it onto a running instance of Surge
+2. In Surge XT, unzip the skin (you can even skip this step if you want!) and drag it onto a running instance of Surge XT

 Although we endeavour to make sure these skins are working and also try to make sure they contain no inappropriate content, please use them at your own risk and realize support for errors in them may be less available than with the factory skins.